Child Support And Alimony In New Jersey

 - The standard of living during the marriage

 - The custody arrangement between the parties

 There may be cases where the couple’s combined income may exceed the guidelines ($3600 per week combined net income), in which case a judge will apply certain statutory factors.

 Our attorneys can assist in creating support agreements during divorce proceedings as well as represent individuals who were never married.
 We handle all aspects of child support, from initial determination and enforcement through modification.
 We are also experienced in complex child support issues involving college contribution, medical expenses and child care expenses.

-For more information, please call 973-786-3401 or contact us by email to discuss your case with a Sussex County, New Jersey, family lawyer.
+For more information, please call 973-786-3401 or contact us by email to discuss your case with a Sussex and Warren County, New Jersey, family lawyer.